shaan98kho/quizzical-app/README.md

-# click link below to view the app
+## click link below to view the app
 https://wq-quizzical.netlify.app/

+built using React.js